Isometric extensions of Anosov flows via microlocal analysis: Preliminaries

-Let $g$ be an arbitrary metric on $M$ (for instance, the same as the one defining \eqref{equation:anosov}).
+Alternatively, it will be convenient to have at our disposal another equivalent definition for these holonomies.
+For that, let $g$ be an arbitrary metric on $M$ (for instance, the same as the one defining \eqref{equation:anosov}).
 We also fix an arbitrary Ehresmann connection\footnote{This simply consists in choosing a smooth \emph{horizontal} subbundle $\HH \subset TE$ such that $\V \oplus \HH = TE$; such an object allows to define a \emph{parallel transport} of sections of $E$ along curves on the base $M$ on $E$, see \cite[Section 9.9]{Kolar-Michor-Slovak-93}.}.
 For $x,y \in M$ close enough, this allows to define a map $\tau_{x \to y} : E_x \to E_y$ by parallel transport with respect to the Ehresmann connection along the unique short geodesic joining $x$ to $y$.
 Given $x \in M$, we let $W^{s,u}_M(x)$ be the strong stable/unstable manifolds of $x$ in $M$.
-Given $y \in W^{s}(x)$, we define the \emph{stable holonomy} $w' := \mathrm{Hol}^s_{x \to y} w$ as the unique point of intersection $w' := W^s_{E}(w) \cap E_y$.
-Alternatively, this can be defined as

 Justification for the convergence of \eqref{equation:holonomy} is almost straightforward: there exist constants $C, \lambda > 0$ such that for all $t > 0$, the distance between $d(\varphi_t x,\varphi_t y)$ is bounded by $C e^{-\lambda t}$.
 This implies that the distance in $E$ between $\tau_{\varphi_t x \to \varphi_t y} \circ \Phi_t w$ and the flowline of $w'$ is also controlled by $C e^{-\lambda t}$ and thus, since $\Phi_{-t}$ acts by isometries, the distance between $w'$ and $\Phi_{-t} \circ \tau_{\varphi_t x \to \varphi_t y} \circ \Phi_t w$ is also exponentially small.
-In the case of an affine connection, one can also argue by using the Ambrose-Singer formula, see \cite[Section 3.2.2]{Cekic-Lefeuvre-21-1}.
+In the case of an affine connection, one can also argue by using the Ambrose-Singer formula, see \cite[Section 3.2.2]{Cekic-Lefeuvre-21-1}. \\